On directional maximal operators in higher dimensions: Proof of Theorem A

-and $C$ depends only on $|\Gamma|$, $p$ and the lacunary constants $\lambda_\sigma$ for $\sigma \in \Gamma$. \end{lemma} \dem In order to bound directional maximal operators for $p\ge2$, it suffices to prove Theorem A for $p=2$, in which case the square function estimate follows directly from Plancherel's theorem and the finite overlapping of the cones~$\{\Psi_{\sigma\!,i}\}_{i\in \mathbb{Z}}$.
+\dem In order to bound directional maximal operators in $L^2$, the required square function estimate, with $p=2$, follows directly from Plancherel's theorem and the finite overlapping of the supports of $\{\psi_{\sigma\!,i}\}_{i\in \mathbb{Z}}$.
 This is where we use the lacunarity of the sequences ~$\{\theta_{\sigma\!,i}\}_{i\in \mathbb{Z}}$.
-When $p\neq 2$, by a standard randomising argument, using Khintchine's inequality, the square function estimates follow from the uniform $L^p$--boundedness, independent of the choice of the signs, of the Fourier multiplier operators
+When $p\neq 2$, by a standard randomisation argument, using Khintchine's inequality, the square function estimates follow from the uniform $L^p$--boundedness, independent of the choice of the signs, of the Fourier multiplier operators

-This in turn is a consequence of the Marcinkiewicz multiplier theorem, for which it suffices to check a number of conditions involving integrals of derivatives of the multipliers.
+This in turn is a consequence of the Marcinkiewicz multiplier theorem (see for example \cite[pp. 109]{Stein}), for which it suffices to check a number of conditions involving integrals of derivatives of the multipliers.
 After applying the product rule, the calculation reduces to the case~$|\Gamma|=1$.
-Applying Fubini's theorem so as to ignore the trivial variables, this was originally checked by C\'ordoba and Fefferman~\cite[Section 4]{CF0} in their proof of a two--dimensional angular Littlewood--Paley inequality (see also \cite{NSW}). \fin
+Applying Fubini's theorem so as to ignore the trivial variables, this was originally checked by A. C\'ordoba and R. Fefferman~\cite[Section 4]{CF0} in their proof of a two--dimensional angular Littlewood--Paley inequality.
+Again, the calculation relies on the lacunarity of the dividing sequences. \fin

-Armed with these lemmas, the proof is completed easily as follows:
+Armed with these lemmas, the proof is completed easily as follows.
+In order to establish the idea, we treat the easiest case first.